-How To Prepare A Great Roast Turkey For The Holidays
+How To Prepare A Great Moist Roast Turkey For The Holidays

 Brining the Bird

-One of the more popular techniques currently being recommended for serving flavorful and moist turkey is brining.
+Brining is one of the more popular techniques currently being recommended for serving flavorful and moist turkey.
 It's not a new technique.
-Brining has been around for a long time as a way of preserving meat but today it is used to for much more.
+Brining has been around for a long time to preserve meat, but today it is used for much more.

-Although some people will say brining makes the bird more moist by osmosis, it is really about the salt relaxing (denaturing is the scientific term) the muscle fibers so they squeeze less water out when heated up in the cooking process.
-Describing the process can get a whole lot more complicated so let's stop here for now.
+Although some people will say brining makes the bird more moist by osmosis, it is really about the salt relaxing (denaturing is the scientific term) the muscle fibers.
+Hence, they squeeze less water out when heated in the cooking process.
+Describing the process can get complicated, so let's go ahead and stop here for now.

-Me, I often buy a Kosher turkey at Thanksgiving because by Jewish law, the turkey has to be brined to be considered Kosher.
+I often buy a Kosher turkey at Thanksgiving because, by Jewish law, the turkey has to be brined to be considered Kosher.
 Other times I have bought non-Kosher birds that I've brined myself.
 Here are some helpful tips on how to brine a turkey at home.

-- You want to use a large plastic food container that is non-reactive.
-I have used large plastic buckets, coolers, and even plastic bags but be sure to double (triple) them up in case one bag leaks.
+1. You want to use a large plastic food container that is non-reactive.
+I have used large plastic buckets, coolers, and even plastic bags, but double (triple) them up in case one bag leaks.
 You can imagine the mess.

-- It’s important the turkey is submerged in the brine so in order to know how much salt you’ll need to the water, you need to first know how much water.
-Just place the bird in the container you are using, remove the turkey and measure out the water.
-Now you know how much water is involved and can figure out how much salt you'll need.
-Figure about 1 cup of Kosher salt per gallon of water.
-I would toss out this water and start with fresh.
+Place the bird in your container, remove the turkey, and measure the water.
+Now you know how much water is involved and can figure out how much salt you'll need—about 1 cup of Kosher salt per gallon of water.
+I would toss out this water and start fresh.

-- Put the turkey in the container you’ve chosen and cover with brine.
+4. Put the turkey in your chosen container and cover it with brine.
 Make sure the turkey is completely covered.

-- When you are done brining, remove the turkey from the container, rinse it off well with fresh water and let it dry overnight in the refrigerator so the skin will dry thoroughly.
-Just so you know, I have skipped this step and yes the skin may not be quite as crispy, it still turned out great.
+6. When you are done brining, remove the turkey from the container, rinse it off well with fresh water, and let it dry overnight in the refrigerator so the skin will dry thoroughly.
+I have skipped this step, and yes, the skin may not be quite as crispy, but it still turned out great.